 - Prompt public disclosure – Money market mutual funds would be required to disclose promptly and publicly the weekly liquidity threshold dropped below 15%, any imposition or removal of any liquidity fee or gate, and a discussion of the board's analysis in determining whether or not to impose a fee or gate.

-- Exemption for government money market funds – Government money market mutual funds would be exempt from the fees and gates requirement.
+- Exemption for government money market funds –Treasury and government money market mutual funds would be exempt from the fees and gates requirement.
 However, these funds could voluntarily opt into this new requirement.

 Additional disclosure and reporting requirements (applicable to all MMFs)